alexanderekberg/Brightness_Recognition/README.md

 # Result
 50% accuracy

-# Improvements: more accurate and bigger dataset
+# Improvements: more accurate and bigger dataset, power/db and number of values(calm songs)